QEDady/Cache_Simulator/README.md

 # Cache_Simulator
 This project takes as an input a file containing a sequence of memory addresses in the RAM.
-The output will be the entries corresponding to the cache chosen along with the hit and miss ratios, and the AMAT
+The output will be the entries corresponding to the cache chosen along with the hit and miss ratios, and the AMAT.

+This project is for the "Computer Organization and Assembly Language Programming" course.
+It was developed by Amr Sallam, Zeyad Tolba, and Amer Elsheikh in Spring 2022.

 ## User Guide:
 1. Enter the cache size (S) and line size (L)
-2. Choose the cache type (D-> Direct mapping, F-> Full associate, S-> Set associative)
+2. Choose the cache type (D-> Direct mapping, F-> Fully associate, S-> Set associative)
 3. Specify the number of cycles of the hit access
 4. Enter the name of the memory file